-In Windows 10, all inactive windows have a white title bar.
-This is done by Windows automatically regardless of your accent color.
-If you don’t like the generic white color or looking to customize it, follow the below steps to change inactive title bar color in Windows 10.
+In Windows 10 and 11, all inactive windows have a white title bar.
+This is the default Windows behavior regardless of your accent color.
+If you don’t like the generic white color or looking to customize it, follow the below steps to change the inactive title bar color.

-1. First, you need to select the color you want to apply for inactive title bars.
+First, you need to select a color of your choice to apply to the inactive title bar.
 Windows takes hex color codes for custom colors.
 So, go to this website site and choose the color of your choice and copy the Hex code.

 6F72BA.
 Ignore the